Photo by Chris Benson

 Successful applicants are expected to enter into a signed agreement with WHC regarding the exchange of funds.
 All applicants are expected to review the draft Funding Agreement prior to preparing and submitting an application.
 All awardees of the NHCP-LTCF (Large or Small Grant program) must complete the Final Reporting Form, in full, by the deadline.

 Canadian federal government contributions cannot be used as matching funds under the NHCP-LTCF program.
-This includes any COVID-19 federal subsidies (such as the Canadian Emergency Wage Subsidy).

 Small grant projects: